Calculate the foundation for the shed. Selecting and building a foundation for a shed. What to consider when choosing a foundation

 • Rubber provides excellent waterproofing;

-• Tires - strong and durable material;
+• Tires are a strong and durable material;

 • Tires can serve as a “cushion” in areas of seismic activity;

-• Ease of manufacture.
+• Easy to manufacture.

 It is possible to independently approach the construction of a utility block.
 The main requirement for the reliability of future construction is a high-quality foundation base.